Welcome to Psyche

 • A seed to shuffle the data if necessary

-• An example data.toml file can be found in psyche/config within the various initial state examples.
+• Example data.toml files can be found in psyche/config within the various initial state examples.

 2. HTTP Provider: